 Rick challenged conventional notions of ceramic “perfection.”
 Drawing on his experience with prehistoric southwestern pottery, he began to deliberately break his bisque-fired pots, then decorated and refired the pieces and reassembled the pots.
 The tall vase in this collection is an example of this deconstructed style.

 He wrote numerous articles about pueblo pottery and is the author of three books on the topic.
 He learned from Native potters and from these friendships became a dealer of contemporary and historic pueblo pottery.
 It was in that role that I learned from Rick and bought from him.
-It was on one of these visits that he asked me what I thought of some bright kiln-fired pots sitting on a table.
+On one of these visits that he asked me what I thought of some bright kiln-fired pots sitting on a table.
 “They’re not Hopi” I replied, revealing my limited aesthetic sensibility.
 It was not until several years later that I learned that Rick made pots.

 “Conventional” and “Rick Dillingham” have never before appeared in the same sentence.
 Honest, both self-assured and self-critical, often stubborn and certainly generous, Rick loved and made friends, books and pottery entirely on his own terms.